 Publicly traded power producers and other utility companies may lack the capital gains potential of cyclical counterparts, such as consumer discretionary or “demand-sensitive” stocks.
 But such defensive assets also typically have lower downside participation during broad market downturns and can offer certain other potential benefits, such as utilities’ usually reliable dividend payouts.

-Consumer Staples is another example.
-Companies that make products that consumers consistently need, regardless of the economic cycle, tend to be a top choice when the economic going gets tough.
+Consumer staples is another example.
+Companies that make products consumers consistently need, regardless of the economic cycle, tend to be a top choice when the economic going gets tough.

-Volatility readings are one way to gauge the relative “defensiveness” of stocks and sectors.
+Volatility readings—expressed through standard deviation, which measures the amount of variation of the average—are one way to gauge the relative “defensiveness” of stocks and sectors.
 Based on volatility benchmarks, stock prices of companies in defensive market sectors have tended to swing less widely or sharply in recent decades compared with other sectors.

 Sound portfolio strategy requires several considerations and steps, including assessing your comfort level with risk, establishing short-, intermediate-, and long-term goals, and seeking the right balance of investments.
 As a broad starting point or general rule, it might be a good idea to assemble a mix of cyclical and defensive investments.

 Also, consider watching for any cracks in the macroeconomic environment, such as escalating geopolitical tensions or signs of consumer or business weakness.
 Broad composites, such as consumer confidence reports, can send up red flags and help spotlight emerging trends.
-If economic indicators show signs of weakness or valuations appear expensive, “these are often the time to consider layering in some defensive exposure,” Desai explained.
+If economic indicators show signs of weakness or valuations appear expensive, then it’s likely time to evaluate and potentially add defensive investments to one’s portfolio.

 Investors considering a defensive shift have several alternatives.
-They could “rotate” their exposure to fixed-income assets, such as corporate bonds or Treasuries, which tend to have lower volatility than stocks.
+They could “rotate” their exposure to fixed income assets, such as corporate bonds or Treasuries, which tend to have lower volatility than stocks.
 With corporate bonds, for example, investors can usually count on getting their money back along with a certain interest rate.
-Equities, in contrast, come with the risk of potentially losing the entire investment.
+Equities, in contrast, come with more risk of potentially losing the entire investment.

-Exchange-traded funds, or ETFs, can also provide a flexible and relatively lower-cost means to gain exposure to defensive sectors.
+Exchange-traded funds, or ETFs, can also provide a flexible way to gain exposure to defensive sectors.
 But be careful.
-It can be prudent to shop around, and to understand the ETF fee structure.
+It can be prudent to shop around and to understand the ETF fee structure.

 For clues as to whether it may be time to lighten up on defensive assets, consider watching for potential bottoming in stock valuations or for signs of improvement in macroeconomic data.
-Then investors could start to make a “slow rotation” into riskier asset classes.
-“It’s difficult to time the market, so it could be a good idea to be deliberate about any changes and not get too gung ho.
-You don’t want to be too early to the trade or too late to the trade,” Desai explained.
+After doing that research, investors may want to consider making a slow rotation into riskier asset classes.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.